SOEN-341-Team-Zero/Team_Zero-SOEN341_Project_W25/README.md

 | Jovan Gavranovic         | @jGavranovic |40282175   | Full-Stack Developer | Works on both frontend and backend development, ensuring end-to-end functionality.
 Collaborates with team members to design, develop, and deploy features while maintaining code quality and scalability. | Second year software engineering student.
 Internship experience as a C++ developer.
 Experience with JavaScript, CSS, SQL, Node.js, and OOP.
 Always willing to learn new technologies.  |

 ## Repository Structure
+This is a generalized visualization of our repository structure.

 ```
 TEAM_ZERO-SOEN341_PROJECT_W25/